Patient Participation Group

 Generally anyone who is a patient within the Practice can become a member.
 However, the Practice does have a right to refuse an individual if it considers it is in the best interest of the individual or the Practice.

-All local groups send a representative to the central PPG group monthly meeting at Chulmleigh.
+All representative attend PPG group meeting held every other month at Chulmleigh.
 Patients reflecting younger age ranges are under-represented at all parishes.

 If you would like to become a member please contact the practice using the contact details or email wallingbrookppg@gmail.com.